 And entirely fleeting.

 And when you look back on it, it will feel like it lasted five minutes.
 Five minutes that you long for now when your house feels overly quiet.
 And when your time feels just a little too focused on you.
 Something you never knew was possible.

-So mama, if your chaotic life today feels like it may never pass, just remember it will.
-Pinky promise.
+So mama, if your chaotic life today feels like it may never pass, remember it will—Pinky promise.

-And before you graduate to the next phase of parenting with its own set of trials and tribulations, just make sure that you hug those littles.
-And laugh at their littleness in this entirely precious and beautifully exhausting phase that you are in now.
+And before you graduate to the next phase of parenting with its own set of trials and tribulations, make sure you hug those littles.
+And laugh at their littleness in this entirely precious and beautifully exhausting phase you are in now.

 A Mama with Not So Littles Anymore